Close Icon

 cottage living space

 Navigating the tax rules for furnished holiday lets (FHLs) is complex, encompassing business rates, VAT, stamp duty, and more.
-This guide offers a clear and current overview of the essential tax regulations that holiday let owners in Wales should be aware of as of January 2025.
+This guide offers a clear and current overview of the essential tax regulations that holiday let owners in Wales need to be aware of now that the Furnished Holiday Let (FHL) regime has been abolished as of April 2025.

 The Furnished Holiday Let (FHL) tax regime has long provided valuable benefits to holiday let owners.
-However, significant changes are on the horizon.
-From 6 April 2025 for Income Tax and Capital Gains Tax, and from 1 April 2025 for Corporation Tax, the UK government will abolish the FHL regime.
-This means income from properties previously classified as FHLs will be treated like other rental income for tax purposes.
-Below, we provide an updated guide to the current rules and upcoming changes, including council tax and business rates requirements.
+However, significant changes have now come into effect.
+As of 6 April 2025 for Income Tax and Capital Gains Tax, and from 1 April 2025 for Corporation Tax, the UK government has abolished the FHL regime.
+Consequently, income from properties previously classified as FHLs is now treated like other rental income for tax purposes.
+Below, we provide an updated guide to the current rules and recent changes, including council tax and business rates requirements.

 Keep reading for a full breakdown of Furnished Holiday Let Tax and Business Rates in Wales…